Michelle-Hung/Kinder-Backend/README.md

 2. Choose an action that you need
 3. Do some modifying(ex. project name, folder name, etc.)
 4. Push
-### How to implement code coverage in your project and display in README
+### How to implement code coverage with Coverall in your project and display in README
 Reference: https://samlearnsazure.blog/2021/01/05/code-coverage-in-github-with-net-core/

 More details about `GITHUB_TOKEN`: https://docs.github.com/en/actions/security-guides/automatic-token-authentication